LivingCryogen/Hazard/README.md

 # Hazard!
-*Hazard!* is a working "hot-seat" (local only) board game playable by two to six players.
-It is based on the popular board game *Risk* (owned by Hasbro, Inc).
+*Hazard!* is a working "hot-seat" (local only) board game playable by two to six players based on the popular board game *Risk* (owned by Hasbro, Inc).

 All source code © Joshua McKnight, 2024.
 All rights reserved.
 Artwork © Kiah Baxter-Ferguson and Joshua McKnight, 2024.
 All rights reserved.